Libertarian Date Night: Eight Romantic Films | MissLiberty.com

 Flirting

 The flirtations of two unusual teenage boarding school students blossom into love despite difficult circumstances.
-[Dir: John Duigan/ Noah Taylor, Thandie Newton, Nicole Kidman/ 99 min/ Romance, Comedy/ Australia/ Individualism & Independence]
+[Dir: John Duigan/ Noah Taylor, Thandie Newton, Nicole Kidman/ 99 min/ Romance, Comedy/ Australia/ Individualism]

 “This movie is joyous, wise and life-affirming, and certainly one of the year’s best films.”